A home with hardwood flooring looks polished, sleek and elegant. It’s not surprising that so many homeowners have it installed.

 After all, those hard surfaces won’t hold onto dust or other allergens.
 So you can keep allergy irritants to a minimum.
 It’s easier to sweep up dust at the end of the day and know that it’s gone.

 And hardwood flooring can even improve the air quality in your home.
-Wood floors don’t give off nitrogen oxide or methane, pollutants known to cause respiratory problems.
+Wood floors don’t give off nitrogen oxide or methane, pollutants are known to cause respiratory problems.

 As a natural material, you don’t have to worry about synthetic components.